March 28, 2026

 Personal injury law is its own specialized field with unique rules, procedures, and strategies.
 A lawyer who handles divorces, criminal cases, and the occasional injury claim is not going to have the depth of knowledge you need.

 You want an attorney or firm that focuses primarily on personal injury cases.
 These lawyers deal with insurance companies every day.
 They know the tactics adjusters use to minimize claims, and they know how to counter them.
 In Florida, personal injury law involves specific statutes like the state’s comparative negligence rules under HB 837, PIP (Personal Injury Protection) insurance requirements, and strict filing deadlines that a general practice attorney may not handle regularly.
+Learn more about strict liability vs. negligence.

 Over 95% of personal injury cases settle before trial.
 So why does trial experience matter?
 Because the insurance company’s willingness to offer fair compensation depends entirely on whether your lawyer is credible as a trial threat.